How to write a business plan for a lighting equipment manufacturer?

 Start with a brief introduction of the business, its name, concept, location, how long it has been in operation, and what makes it unique.
 Mention any services or products you plan to offer and who you sell to.

-Then you should follow with an overview of the addressable market for your manufacturer of lighting equipment, current trends, and potential growth opportunities.
+Then you should follow with an overview of the addressable market for your lighting equipment manufacturer, current trends, and potential growth opportunities.

 You should then include a summary of your key financial figures such as projected revenues, profits, and cash flows.